MarkLC-r7/le_php/README.md

 loggerName is the name of that particular logger which is for your benefit should you choose to have more than one.

 logToken is the token we copied earlier from the Logentries UI.
-It associates this logger with that log file on Logentries.
+It associates that logger with the log file on Logentries.